CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/vendors-lead-times.md

 ![Menu](./media/vendors-lead-times/mrp-main-menu-11.webp)

+Rules are available from tab Item Selection tab column Custom Vendor Internal Lead Time.
+There, you can modify Internal Lead Time values.
+Edited values are obligatory for the current scenario.

 ![Menu](./media/vendors-lead-times/mrp-main-menu-12.webp)

 Rules are available from the Item Selection tab column Custom Vendor Internal Lead Time.
 There, you can modify Internal Lead Time values.
 Edited values are obligatory for the current scenario.